Surrogate Losses in Passive and Active Learning: Introduction

-In the present work, we focus our attention on scenarios where the main purpose of using the surrogate loss is to ease the computational problems associated with minimizing an empirical risk, so that our statistical results might typically be strongest when the surrogate loss is the $0$-$1$ loss itself, even if stronger results would be achievable when expressing the assumptions in terms of some other loss \citep*[as in][]{audibert:07,minsker:12}.
+In the present work, we focus our attention on scenarios where the main purpose of using the surrogate loss is to ease the computational problems associated with minimizing an empirical risk, so that our statistical results might typically be strongest when the surrogate loss is the $0$-$1$ loss itself, even if in some cases stronger results might in principle be achievable from assumptions involving the surrogate loss \citep*[as in][]{audibert:07,minsker:12}.
 As such, in the specific scenarios studied by \citet*{minsker:12}, our results are generally not optimal; rather, the main strength of our analysis lies in its generality.
 In this sense, our results are more closely related to those of \citet*{bartlett:06} and \citet*{zhang:04} than to those of \citet*{audibert:07} and \citet*{minsker:12}.
-That said, we note that several important elements of the design and analysis of the active learning method below are already present to some extent in the work of \citet*{minsker:12}.
+That said, we note that several important elements of the design and analysis of the active learning method below are already hinted at to some extent in the work of \citet*{minsker:12}, albeit in a form that also relies heavily on the assumptions and function class specific to that work; the present work takes the general perspective, developing theory and methods applicable to any function class and surrogate loss function.